luminlabsdev/framework/docs/start/features.md

 The entire framework is documented, along with tutorials on each subject.

 * **Optimized** 🏃‍♀️
-Extremely optimized, with most internal functions running fast along with custom signal and network implementations.
+Extremely optimized, with most internal functions running fast along with the custom signal and network implementations.

 * **Secure** 🔐
 The networking system that CanaryEngine uses can actually partially prevent exploits like RemoteSpy from being easily useable.

+* **Ordered** 🔄
+You can import modules from a main script, which will then execute in order.
+Can prevent issues like race conditions which come up a lot in multi-threaded architectures.

 ... and much more!